scriptPilot/dokploy-server/README.md

 # Dokploy Server

-👨‍💻 Personal best practice and helper to setup and maintain a [Dokploy Server](https://dokploy.com/).
+👨‍💻 Personal best practice and helper to setup / backup / restore a [Dokploy Server](https://dokploy.com/).

-The backup (hot db backup 🫢) and restoration (proper restart 🤔) could be improved.
+> The backup (hot db backup 🫢) and restoration (proper restart 🤔) could be improved.<br />

-I am happy about some good proposals / pull requests. 🧑‍💻
+> I am happy about some good proposals / pull requests. 🧑‍💻

 ## Setup